 Trump Uses Wartime Law to Force Ventilator Production

-WASHINGTON (CN) – President Donald Trump on Friday invoked the decades-old Defense Production Act to order General Motors to begin mass production of ventilators needed at hospitals across the U.S. to treat patients infected with the novel coronavirus.
+WASHINGTON (CN) – President Donald Trump on Friday used the decades-old Defense Production Act to order General Motors to begin mass production of ventilators needed at hospitals across the U.S. to treat patients infected with the novel coronavirus.

 In a statement released by the White House on Friday afternoon, Trump said he signed a memo directing Health and Human Services Secretary Alex Azar to use “any and all authority available” under the 1950 law to require the auto giant to “accept, perform and prioritize federal contracts” for ventilators.